Cloudbox/autoscan/README.md

 Triggers are the 'input' of Autoscan.
 They translate incoming data into a common data format called the Scan.

-We plan to support two kinds of triggers in General Availability (GA):
+We plan to support two kinds of triggers in GA:

 - Daemon processes.
   These triggers run in the background and fetch resources based on a cron schedule or in real-time. \